BMatthai/bomberman-extended/README.md

 ## Usage

-Currently the game can be build in Linux using *make*.
+Currently the game can be built in Linux using *make*.

 **Backlog :**
 - [x] Make the game more stable